What's it like to go on a South African wildlife adventure?

-This might seem expensive at first, but I don't think it is if you look at what you get in return.
-Not only do you get a luxurious room and all of your meals included and use of guest facilities but you also go on two three-hour game drives a day, a bush walk with an extra ranger, a visit to Born Free Shamwari and afternoon tea.
+This might seem expensive at first, but I don't think it is if you look at what it includes.
+Not only do you stay in a luxury room with all your meals included and use of guest facilities but you also go on two three-hour game drives a day, a guided bush walk, a visit to Born Free Shamwari and afternoon tea.

-Our stay here was one of the highlights of our trip and I'd truly recommend it to anyone looking to do an African safari holiday and is planning to travel in the Eastern Cape.
+Our stay here was one of the highlights of our trip to South Africa and I'd truly recommend it to anyone looking to do an African safari holiday and is planning to travel in the Eastern Cape.

 Where in South Africa is Shamwari Game Reserve located?

 Shamwari is a safari park located in the Eastern Cape near Port Elizabeth, about a one-hour drive from the city.
-From Cape Town to Shamwari Game Reserve it's a nine-hour drive, which is also why we planned it in as the furthest stop along our loop road trip.
+From Cape Town to Shamwari Game Reserve it's a nine-hour drive, which is also why we planned it in as the furthest stop along our South African loop road trip.